dafny-lang/dafny/docs/DafnyRef/Expressions.md

                                [ "(" [ Bindings ] ")" ]
 ````

+This right-hand-side expression
-This allocates a new object of a class type as explained
+allocates a new object of a class type as explained
 in section [Class Types](#sec-class-types).

 ## 21.18.
 Havoc Right-Hand-Side